serverless/serverless/docs/guides/cicd/mono-repo.md

 # Mono-repo support using Trigger Directories

 When first getting started with a Serverless Framework project it is common to have a single `serverless.yml` file in a single Github repo.
-As the project grows it is common to split up the single mono-services into micro-services in individual `serverless.yml` files by placing them into different directories in the same repo.
-In some cases, another directory may existing (e.g. `/shared`) which may contain shared libraries used by those services.
+As the project grows it is common to split up the single mono-service into micro-services in individual `serverless.yml` files by placing them into different directories in the same repo.
+In some cases, another directory may exist (e.g. `/shared`) which may contain shared libraries used by those services.

 As an example, you may end up with a directory structure like this: